-Richard Speier is Adjunct Staff with the RAND Corp.
+Richard Speier is a member of the RAND Corporation's adjunct staff.
 He received a Bachelor of Arts degree in Physics from Harvard College and a Ph.D. in Political Science from the Massachusetts Institute of Technology.
 During 4 years of graduate study he focused on economic and strategic analysis, including work at the RAND Corporation and the Institute for Defense Analysis.

 He then entered the Office of Management and Budget, where he helped reshape nuclear and space programs, and later the Arms Control and Disarmament Agency, where he analyzed nuclear technologies that contribute to proliferation.
 He spent a year at the National War College co-authoring a prize-winning study, "The Bomb in Southwest Asia".